 - The Associate Provost for Academic Programs, director of academic quality, the Dean(s) and associate dean(s), and the department Chair meet approximately a month after receiving the team's report to discuss preliminary feedback and action items from the review process.

 - The department chair and program faculty respond to the team's recommendations.
 The department/program response is submitted to and reviewed by the Dean.
 The Dean then forwards the department/program response to the reviewers' report to the provost office contact.
-The Dean in consultation with the program Chair forwards the Board of Regents Summary Report to the provost office contact.
+The Dean in consultation with the program Chair forwards the Board of Regents Summary Report (PDF, 27KB) to the provost office contact.

 - The provost office compiles and submits annually to the Board of Regents, State of Iowa, the Board of Regent Summary Reports completed that year.

 - Approximately three years prior to the next scheduled program review, academic programs will submit a brief (3 pages or less) mid-cycle review report (via email).
 This mid-cycle review will serve: